 Spanning five official entries as of this writing plus numerous spin-offs, Metal Gear Solid remains arguably the best stealth franchise ever made.
 With polished gameplay, several approaches to obstacles, and an awesome plot (you're basically watching a movie half the time you play), MGS is truly a unique saga.

-Throughout decades of lore, you'll control generations of government agents code-named "Snake" to prevent nuclear wars.
-But despite their espionage and gunplay aptitude, you're opposed by powerful enemies with unique abilities, creating epic confrontations—which characters reign supreme?
-These are the ten strongest heroes and villains throughout Metal Gear Solid!
+Throughout decades of lore, you'll control generations of government agents codenamed "Snake" to prevent nuclear wars.
+But despite their espionage and gunplay aptitude, you're opposed by powerful enemies with unique abilities, creating epic confrontations.
+Which characters reign supreme?
+These are the ten strongest heroes and villains in the Metal Gear Solid series.

 10. Gray Fox